nginxinc/nginx-amplify-doc/amplify-guide.md

 The graphs in the **Preview** column are split into distinct sections.
 Each section is a collection of graphs for a particular system.
 If you click on a system in the systems list, **Preview** will scroll to the corresponding section.
 You can also just scroll the **Preview** manually to find the necessary graphs.

-Clicking on any of the smaller graphs in the **Preview** pane will bring up a larger version of that graph in the **Graph&nbsp;Feed** pane on the right side for a "quick look".
-The graph will be highlighted with a green border, and it'll stay on top of the graphs in the [**Graph Feed**](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#graph-feed).
+Clicking on any of the smaller graphs in the **Preview** pane will bring up a larger version of that graph in the [**Graph&nbsp;Feed**](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#graph-feed) pane on the right side for a "quick look".
+The graph will be highlighted with a green border, and it'll stay on top of the graphs in the **Graph&nbsp;Feed**.

 **Note.** There are checkboxes on the preview graphs.
 Clicking on a graph's checkbox will pin it to the bottom of the feed for further analysis.